New Jersey Counseling License Requirements

 3. Get licensed to practice counseling in New Jersey.

-Many common types of New Jersey counseling licensure are issued by the State Board of Licensed Marriage and Family Therapy and its various sub-committees.
-While marriage and family therapists are licensed directly by the Board, professional counselors are licensed by the Board’s Licensed Professional Counselors Committee and substance abuse counselors are licensed by the Board’s Alcohol and Drug Counselor Committee.
-School counselors are licensed through a distinctly separate process via the New Jersey Department of Education.
+Many common types of New Jersey counseling licensure are issued by the State Board of Licensed Marriage and Family Therapy (the Board) and its various sub-committees.
+While marriage and family therapists are licensed directly by the Board, professional counselors are licensed by the Board’s Licensed Professional Counselors Committee (the Committee) and substance abuse counselors are licensed by the Board’s Alcohol and Drug Counselor Committee (the Committee).
+School counselors are licensed through a distinctly separate process via the New Jersey Department of Education (DOE).
 To learn more about the steps to licensure in each of these categories, continue reading below.